- Love your child with time, attention, and affection

 The American Academy of Pediatricians recommends that children from birth to 2 years of age not be exposed to screens of any kind (computers, iPads, phones, etc.).
 Thus, reading from sturdy print books is important for infants and toddlers.

 For children from 2-5 years of age, researchers generally recommend paper books with actual print.
-Some well-written electronic books may be introduced at this time.
+Some well-written electronic books may be introduced at this time as long as there is joint media engagement–an adult participating with the child.

 For children age 5 and older, there are benefits to both e-books and print books.
 The best way to read and interact successfully to build your child’s literacy skills is to CARE: